 Albania Dairy Industry Overview

-Albania, nestled in the Balkan region, has a dairy sector that is gradually evolving.
-The industry is primarily driven by small and medium-sized farms and dairies focused on satisfying local demand.
-The country is included in the list of countries under the Russian food embargo, impacting its export potential to Russia.
+Albania, situated in the Balkan region, features a dairy sector that is gradually evolving.
+The industry primarily consists of small and medium-sized farms and dairies that focus on satisfying local demand.
+The country's inclusion in the Russian food embargo list has impacted its export potential to Russia.

 Dairy Cattle and Milk Production

-Albania has approximately 350,000 dairy cows distributed across numerous small-scale family farms.
-These farms are the backbone of the country's milk production, which currently stands at around 952,000 metric tons annually.
-There are ongoing efforts to improve overall production efficiency through better genetic stock and feeding practices.
+In Albania, there are approximately 350,000 dairy cows, which are distributed across numerous small-scale family farms.
+These farms form the backbone of the country's milk production, currently standing at around 952,000 metric tons annually.
+Efforts are underway to improve overall production efficiency through better genetic stock and feeding practices.

 Milk Processing and Product Output